Canada Job Outlook

 Canada is actively seeking to hire foreign skilled nationals in order to fill vacancies across various industries.
 The government of Canada actively ensures to provide with the required support by creating initiatives which help newcomers settle and work in Canada.
 There are more than 2 million job vacancies available in Canada, and the number of job openings is anticipated to be more in number and are required to be filled by skilled foreign nationals.

-Over 1.3 million migrants settled permanently in Canada from 2016 – 2021 and Canada’s Immigration levels plan shows that the nation will invite 1.5 million new residents by this year.
+Over 1.3 million migrants settled permanently in Canada from 2016 – 2021 and Canada targets 2 million newcomers by 2028 under the 2026–2028 Immigration Levels Plan.
 There were more than 875,041 immigrants who entered the nation in 2023, and the new immigration levels plan shows that Canada plans to welcome 2 million newcomers by 2028

 Challenges and Opportunities for Job Seekers in Canada